Find advice and answers from our support team fast or get in touch

 A company shall be considered to be dormant for corporation tax purposes, if:

-A worker is involved in off-payroll working when they work for a client through their own intermediary, often a personal service company (PSC), but would be an employee if they were providing their services directly instead of involving the arrangement of providing service through a PSC.
-An intermediary will usually be the worker’s own personal service company.
+A worker is involved in off-payroll working when they work for a client through their intermediary, often a personal service company (PSC), but would be an employee if they were providing their services directly instead of involving the arrangement of providing service through a PSC.
+An intermediary will usually be the worker’s personal service company.
 It could also be a partnership, a managed service company, or an individual.

 Outside IR 35: The entities outside IR 35 are deemed to be legitimate companies and they continue to operate and pay tax accordingly (as any other limited company would have).